 Home values in 20 U.S. cities rose 5.5 percent in the 12 months from November 2011, the most in more than six years, according to the S&P/Case-Shiller index of property prices.
 The Standard & Poor’s 500 Index climbed to a five-year high on Feb.
 19 and unemployment fell below 8 percent last year for the first time since 2009.

-Hicks joined Alleghany in 2002 and helped build the insurer through investments and takeovers (Y), including the purchase of Transatlantic Holdings Inc. last year for more than $3 billion.
+Hicks joined Alleghany in 2002 and helped build the insurer through investments and takeovers (Y:US), including the purchase of Transatlantic Holdings Inc. last year for more than $3 billion.
 The insurer has a market value of more than $6 billion after posting an annualized return of 8.5 percent in the 10 years ended Dec.
 31, beating the S&P 500’s 7 percent.

 Persistent low interest rates will push Alleghany to invest more in equities, said Hicks, who became CEO in 2004.
 The insurer’s fixed-income portfolio was valued at about $16 billion at the end of December, according to a regulatory filing.